alantgeo/vicmap2osm/README.md

 `bin/vicmap2osm.js` outputs `dist/vicmap-building.geojson` which contains all the building name features.

+The script at `bin/building.js` tests to see whether this building / property name is matching a nearby OSM object.

+This outputs a bunch of files into `dist/vicmap-building-conflation` including, three MapRoulette challenges:

+- `mr_singleNearbySimilarFeature` - the Vicmap building name matched a single nearby OSM feature (but the name wasn't an exact match, where it was an exact match the Vicmap building name is not flagged for inclusion in MapRoulette)
+- `mr_multipleNearbySimilarFeatures` - the Vicmap building name matched multiple nearby OSM features
+- `mr_noNearbySimilarFeature` - the Vicmap building name didn't match any nearby OSM features

+This is built into the _conflate_ stage.

 ### Complex Name
 Source data sometimes includes a complex name, for example _CHADSTONE SHOPPING CENTRE_ or _MELBOURNE UNIVERSITY_.
 These attributes are not used as these names should appear on the actual feature like `shop=mall` or `amenity=university`.